osm-americana/color-unclasher/README.md

 # Recommendation

-Install extentions that would show colors specified in your document.
+Install extensions that would show colors specified in your document.
 For example, Color Highlight in VS Code.

 # Check via terminal